engrtosin/EduRELate/README.md

 * User can add optional profile picture.
 * User can see all friends and groups.
 * User can send messages to people.
+* User can reply to a message
+  * User can double tap to reply to a message.
 * Users can create new groups.
 * A group owner can invite a user
 * User can leave a group